SJohnRose/Employee-Tracker-Application/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 ## How to run the application?
+Please use the following commands:
+> npm install
+> node index.js

 ## How to access the application?
 Please use the following link:https://github.com/SJohnRose/Employee-Tracker-Application